Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vg0kvdyXANY.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will there be any new music soundtracks in the future?
 https://www.youtube.com/watch?v=vg0kvdyXANY
-This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: Will the soundtrack be expanded before 1.0?](./yt-Is1WuIaWXGE.md) [https://www.youtube.com/watch?v=Is1WuIaWXGE](https://www.youtube.com/watch?v=Is1WuIaWXGE)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Are you adding more music to the game?](./yt-TvhHf9MdjIw.md) [https://www.youtube.com/watch?v=TvhHf9MdjIw](https://www.youtube.com/watch?v=TvhHf9MdjIw)

 ### Topics